ManjunathChet/GDB-Tutorial/ex1/README.md

 Clearly, the copy function is flawed.
 At first, you might want to make print statements in the function that output each character.
 Unfortunately, this can result in long outputs.
-Also, its tedious to go back and add print statements at various locations.
+Also, it's tedious to go back and add print statements at various locations.
 In many cases, outputting specific elements of data structures may result in very long outputs.
 This is where GDB is useful.